If you’re thinking of doing some building work to your house, you may need to seek planning permission.

 You can calculate the rough cost of your planning permission application using the planning portals fee calculator.

-Your local planning authority will decide whether to grant planning permission for your project based in the development plan.
+Your local planning authority will decide whether to grant planning permission for your project based on the development plan.
 It doesn’t consider whether locals will want it.

 The planning authority will look at:

-This is usually decided within eight weeks, while for larger or complex applications the time limit is 13 weeks.
+You should usually find out if planning permission has been granted within eight weeks, however for larger or complex applications the time limit is 13 weeks.
 If this takes longer you can always appeal.